YASH-MOHARIR/MojiMatch-Kiro/README.md

 ### 4. **Daily Challenge Mode with Seeded Generation**
 Every player gets the **same deterministic puzzle each day** using seeded random generation.
 This enables:
 - Fair competition on daily leaderboards
-- Community discussion about strategies
+- Community discussion about strategies in Reddit comments
-- Streak tracking for consecutive days played
+- Streak tracking for consecutive days played (with 🔥 streak indicators)
 - Comparison of different approaches to the same puzzle

 ### 5. **30-Second Sprint Format**